-Building official - The officer or other designated authority charged with the administration and enforcement of the Florida Building Codes in the Town of Redington Shores.
+Building official - The officer or other designated authority charged with the administration and enforcement of the Florida Building Codes in the town.

 Bus stop informational sign - A freestanding or attached noncommercial government sign erected by a public transit agency, which is located at an official bus stop and providing information as to the route, hours or times of service.